marionmaiden/docs/helm.md

 - Rollback a release to the previous revision: `helm rollback happy-panda`

 ## Uninstall a Release
-- Uninstall a release: `helm uninstall happy-panda`
+- Uninstall a release: `helm delete happy-panda`
-- Uninstall a release but keep release history: `helm uninstall happy-panda --keep-history`
+- Uninstall a release but keep release history: `helm delete happy-panda --keep-history`

 ## Creating Charts
 - Create a new chart: `helm create chartname` (creates a chart folder under **./chartname**)